-Newsletter headers usually fail in one of two ways: a stock illustration that has nothing to do with the issue, or a heavy hero image that crops weirdly on mobile and breaks in dark mode.
-The 10 templates below all target a wide letterbox aspect that fits the email body, lean on flat color and clean type, and include a clear text-overlay zone so the headline reads even when the image is blocked by inbox image-off settings.
+Newsletter headers usually fail in one of two ways: a stock illustration that has nothing to do with the issue, or a heavy hero image that crops weirdly on mobile and goes dark in dark mode.
+The 10 templates below all target a wide letterbox that fits the email body, lean on flat color and clean type, and reserve a clear text zone so the headline still reads when the inbox blocks images.
+Each one is written to run as-is in Midjourney, and the syntax notes show how to adapt it for the other 2026 image models.

 What a high-quality prompt should contain